TryAtSoftware/CleanTests/README.md

 The main goals that have been accomplished are:

-- Automatic generation of test cases using all proper variations of registered `clean utilities`
+- Automatic generation of test cases using all proper combinations of registered `clean utilities`
-- Every `clean utility` can define external demands that represent conditions about what other `clean utilities` should be present within a variation in order to generate a test case with it
+- Every `clean utility` can define external demands that represent conditions about what other `clean utilities` should be present within a combination in order to generate a test case with it
 - Every `clean utility` can depend internally on other `clean utilities`
 - Every `clean utility` can define internal demands that represent conditions about what `clean utilities` should be injected upon initialization
+- Every `clean utility` can define outer demands that represent conditions oriented towards the superior utilities
 - Global and local `clean utilities` - local `clean utilities` are instantiated for every test case; global `clean utilities` are instantiated only once and can be used to share common context between similar test cases
 - Parallel execution of tests cases